Hypnosis as part of your psychological treatment

 What if I need to move or cough during hypnosis?

-Because hypnosis simply involves a particular focussed state of mind, this will not be affected if you need to move, scratch, or cough.
-Your psychologist might ask you questions and encourage you to speak when using hypnosis.
+As hypnosis simply involves a particular focussed state of mind, this is not affected if you need to move, scratch, or cough.

 What if I fall asleep during hypnosis?

 Sometimes when they are very relaxed, some children and young people can fall asleep.
-If you fall asleep during hypnosis this is absolutely fine; your psychologist will wake you up.
+If you fall asleep this is fine; your psychologist will wake you up.

 What if I do not want to have hypnosis?

 You do not have to have hypnosis as part of the treatment.
-If you decide that you do not want this, then you will be offered other treatments to help with your difficulties.
+If you decide not to have hypnosis, you will be offered other treatments to help with your difficulties.